Problems to be solved:

 Just as each person is different, so each tattoo is a story to itself.
 The number of treatments depends on the size and type of tattoo, and the characteristics of the client’s skin.
 Monochrome, shallower tattoos are the easiest to remove.
-Tattoo removal is usually performed with 5 to 7 treatments, at an interval of 4 to 6 weeks.
+Tattoo removal is usually performed with 5 to 7 treatments, at an interval of 8 weeks.

 The time until the final disappearance of the tattoo depends on many factors (the depth at which the pigment is inserted, the size of the tattoo, the color and type of pigment, the age of the tattoo, etc.)